 - What is Gajakesari Yoga?

-- Gajakesari Yoga is a celebrated Vedic combination that forms when Jupiter sits in a kendra — the 1st, 4th, 7th, or 10th house — counted from the Moon.
+- Gajakesari Yoga is a celebrated Vedic combination centred on Jupiter's kendra relationship with the Moon.
+Brihat Parashara Hora Shastra also gives a wider rule from the ascendant or Moon, with benefic support and strength conditions.
 The name joins gaja (elephant) with kesari (lion), marking strength held with dignity.
-Classical texts associate it with wisdom, fame, wealth, and lasting reputation, though it gives its full results only when both Jupiter and the Moon are strong and unafflicted.
+Classical texts associate it with wisdom, fame, wealth, and lasting reputation, though it gives its full results only when Jupiter is supported and both Jupiter and the Moon are strong.

 - Which house placement forms Gajakesari Yoga?

-- Gajakesari forms when Jupiter falls in any of the four kendras from the Moon: the same house as the Moon (conjunction), or the 4th, 7th, or 10th house from it.
-The houses are counted from the Moon's position, not from the lagna.
-Each position colours the yoga differently — the 1st blesses the mind and reputation, the 4th the home and education, the 7th partnerships, and the 10th career and authority.
+- In the Moon-based reading used in this article, Gajakesari forms when Jupiter falls in any of the four kendras from the Moon: the same house as the Moon (conjunction), or the 4th, 7th, or 10th house from it.
+BPHS also allows the lagna as a reference point when Jupiter has benefic support and avoids debilitation, combustion, and an inimical sign.
+Each Moon-based position colours the yoga differently: the 1st blesses the mind and reputation, the 4th the home and education, the 7th partnerships, and the 10th career and authority.

 - Does Gajakesari Yoga guarantee wealth?